warashibetrader/warashibetrader.github.io/_posts/2022-02-02-security-quote-protocol.md

 2. The code is downloaded to your device and cannot be changed by the developer.

-The solution to (1) for web apps is essentially brute force.
+There is no shortcut to achieving (1) for web apps.
 An audit is an audit, and a third party is needed.
 (In the crypto space, this is not necessarily an issue.
 Developers are very active in the space and presumably keen to audit new code.)

-The solution to (2) is the topic of this article.
-Before proceeding, a remark: (2) is evidently not true in the literal sense.
+Achieving (2) for web apps is the topic of this article.
+Before proceeding, a remark: (2) is evidently not true in the literal sense, even for native apps.
 The developer can of course update the code.
 However, this update needs to be submitted through the Google App Store again, and the client gets to decide whether to adopt the update or not.
 For the purposes of this discussion, the update can be viewed as the installation of an entirely new app.

 ### Caching and service workers